vitamon/akka-balance-transfer/README.md

 2. We calculate transaction Id as the hash of previous transaction object. i.e. txId = sha1(lastEntry.toString).
 For the first transaction in the list txId is just a random uuid.

-   So the hash of previous entry is the id of the next one (aka blockchain) It allows to easy to check whether this entry is last or not.
+   So the hash of previous entry is the id of the next one (aka blockchain).
+   It allows to easily check whether this entry is last or not.

 3. Implement Compare and Set pattern using the db:
     - load two entries
-    - prepare two new entries with transaction ids equal to hashes of the previous entries
+    - prepare the two new entries with transaction ids equal to hashes of the previous entries
     - try to save the both entries into the db
     - if transaction succeeds -- we are good
     - if by the time of the save any of the accounts was updated, we will have the transaction ids already in the db,